 You’re the adult they’re the child they eat it or they don’t get up from the table.
 That’s how we did it.
 I remember having numerous wait it out competitions with my mother where I would sit at the table and she would try and convince me to eat my dinner or bribe me with dessert.

-Eventually Mary would cave and the portion that I had to consume would become smaller and smaller because truth be told I was and still am about as stubborn as they get, but she also wasn’t hiding squash in my macaroni and cheese, sneaking broccoli into my chicken fingers or zucchini into my oatmeal cookies.
-This was what we were having for dinner and I better eat it and like.
+Eventually Mary would cave and the portion that I had to consume would become smaller and smaller because I was and still am about as stubborn as they get, but she also wasn’t hiding squash in my macaroni and cheese, sneaking broccoli into my chicken fingers or zucchini into my oatmeal cookies.
+This was what we were having and I better eat it and like.